golharam/cohort-matcher/README.md

 ## Output ##

-mergeResults.py created meltedResults.txt, which contains the sample-to-sample comparisons.
+mergeResults.py creats meltedResults.txt, which contains the sample-to-sample comparisons.

 # Genome Reference #

-The focus of cohort-matcher v2 is on human (hg19 / GRCh37, and hg38 / GRCh38).
-Samples must be mapped against either:

-1) hg19 or GRCh37

-OR

-2) hg38 or GRCh38
+cohort-matcher currently works on cohorts of samples mapped to hg19 and/or GRCh37.

 Other combinations of references will not work.
 In version 2, the chromosome map has been eliminated, and the VCF to TSV process removes the 'chr' chromosome prefix, if one exists, allowing all VCFs to be compared against each other.